 Hard to understand why the representative of a builder would be suggesting you withold information from a solicitor when all this will be clearly visible on forms the builder has to supply to its solicitor, the buyer's solicitor and the surveyor.

-I inherited a 1st floor flat in Yarm, conveyancing having been completed in 2006.
+I invested in buying a 1st floor flat in Yarm, conveyancing formalities finalised in 1996.
 Can you let me have an estimated range of the fair premium for a lease extension?
-Comparable flats in Yarm with an extended lease are worth £201,000.
-The ground rent is £45 per annum.
-The lease terminates on 21st October 2083
+Comparable flats in Yarm with an extended lease are worth £227,000.
+The average or mid-range amount of ground rent is £50 yearly.
+The lease comes to an end on 21st October 2092

-The suggested premium range above a general guide to costs for extending a lease, but we cannot give you the actual costs in the absence of comprehensive investigations.
-You should not use this information in tribunal or court proceedings.
-There may be additional issues that need to be taken into account and clearly you want to be as accurate as possible in your negotiations.
-Neither should you take any other action placing reliance on this information without first getting professional advice.
+The figure that we have given is a general guide to costs for renewing a lease, but we cannot give you a more accurate figure in the absence of detailed investigations.
+Do not use this information in a Notice of Claim or as an informal offer.
+There are no doubt additional issues that need to be taken into account and clearly you want to be as accurate as possible in your negotiations.
+Neither should you move forward based on this information before seeking the advice of a professional.